secretstartups/handbook/content/handbook/customer-success/csm/segment/scale/scale-operating-rhythm.md

 The Presenter should add the workshop to the [FY23 and FY24 Lab Schedule issue](https://gitlab.com/gitlab-com/customer-success/demo-engineering/workshop-library/demo-engineering-workshop-issues/-/issues/8) in the Demo Engineering Workshop Issues Project.
 This should be added at least one week before the workshop to give the Demo Engineering team enough time to prepare the lab environment.

+A registration code will then be created for the workshop.
+Registration codes are tracked in the [2023 Demo Team Scale/CSM Workshop Registrations google sheet](https://docs.google.com/spreadsheets/d/1H0Ym78QqXeufzsHMWMsFBSi9mIav0apUBm7D-D7-haU/edit?usp=sharing).
+Workshop attendees will use the registration code at the beginning of the workshop to have lab credentials and an subgroup created to use for the hands-on exercises, [provisioned via gitlabdemo.com](https://gitlabdemo.com/login).
+Each slide deck has detailed instructions for the attendees that the host will guide them through to create the subgroup and access it.

+Before the workshop, the host should make a copy of the appropriate master slide deck, change the registration codes to match the current workshop, and add their name and profile picture to the presenter slide.
 The workshop slide deck is stored in the [Scale Team / 2.
 Global Adoption Workshops folder](https://drive.google.com/drive/folders/1zh2qF8HV5e-3J9TvXDd5aR5LwH-ae9AN?usp=drive_link).

+Once the slide deck customizations are complete, the host should upload the deck to their personal space in Highspot and create a link that will be shared in the follow up email.
+The Customer Success Operations Program Manager will handle all pre-workshop and post-workshop communication with the attendees, and will request the Highspot link to add to the post-workshop email.

 The workshop lab content is contained in the [GitLab.com Workshop Library group](https://gitlab.com/gitlab-com/customer-success/demo-engineering/workshop-library).
 The host should run through the lab exercises in their entirety at least once before the workshop to ensure there are no technical issues.

 The #scale_workshops_planning slack channel is used for any pre-workshop questions, set up, demo environment issues, etc.

-On the day of the workshop, the host should login at least 20 minutes prior to the workshop start to get set up.
+On the day of the workshop, the host should login at least 10 minutes prior to the workshop start to get set up.

 To document:
 - housekeeping items